rsdoiel/antenna/home.md

 ---

-## How They Pulled It Off: A 48-Foot Glass Hallway Joins a Pair of 200-Year-Old Homes
+## How They Pulled It Off: A 48-Foot Glass Hallway Joins a Pair of Historic Homes

 date: 2025-04-02, from: Dwell

-In New Orleans, design firm Mason Ros came up with a gallery-like addition that links an 1830s-era Creole cottage to its next-door neighbor.
+In New Orleans, design firm Mason Ros came up with a gallery-like addition that links an 1830s-era Creole cottage to a neighboring shotgun.

 <br>